columnflow/columnflow/docs/user_guide/plotting.md

 To change the text next to the label, you can add the ```--cms-label``` parameter.
 :::{dropdown} What are the ```cms-label``` options?
-In general, this parameter accepts all types of strings, but there is a set of shortcuts for commonly usedabels that will automatically be resolved:
+In general, this parameter accepts all types of strings, but there is a set of shortcuts for commonly used labels that will automatically be resolved:
 ```{literalinclude} ../../columnflow/plotting/plot_all.py
 :language: python
 :start-at: label_options